A hybrid shifted Laplacian multigrid and domain decomposition preconditioner for the elastic Helmholtz equations: Numerical results

 In our first experiment we use a two-dimensional constant coefficients example, and monitor the influence of $\bflambda$ and $\omega$ on the performance of the shifted Laplacian method, while keeping $\bfrho$ and $\bfmu$ fixed.
 The case of nearly incompressible material correspond to a case where $\lambda \gg \mu$, or when the Poisson's ratio

-approaches 0.5.
-On the one hand we show a standard shifted Laplacian approach without using the mixed formulation, applying W(2,2) cycles with damped Jacobi relaxation as preconditioner.
-On the other hand, we show the shifted Laplacian approach using the mixed formulation \eqref{eq:elasticHelmReformulatedSystem} using W(1,1) cycles with red-black cell-wise relaxation.
-Table \ref{tab:PoissonComp} summarizes the experiments.
+tends to 0.5.
+On the one hand we show a standard shifted Laplacian approach without using the mixed formulation, applying W(2,2)-cycles with damped Jacobi relaxation as preconditioner.
+On the other hand, we show the shifted Laplacian approach using the mixed formulation \eqref{eq:elasticHelmReformulatedSystem} using W(1,1)-cycles with red-black cell-wise relaxation.
+Fig. \ref{fig:CompTime} summarizes the results.
 It is clear that the standard shifted Laplacian method performs reasonably well in cases when $\bflambda \approx \bfmu$.
 Similarly to the acoustic Helmholtz, difficulties are observed when the frequency is high.
 This behavior is expected.
-However, the standard method also deteriorates as $\bflambda$ gets larger ($\bfmu$ is fixed), while the proposed approach using the mixed formulation \eqref{eq:elasticHelmReformulatedSystem} does not deteriorate at all as $\bflambda$ grows.
-This is exactly what our method aims to achieve.
+However, the standard method deteriorates as $\bflambda$ gets larger ($\bfmu$ is fixed), while the proposed approach using the mixed formulation \eqref{eq:elasticHelmReformulatedSystem} and cell-wise smoothing, does not deteriorate at all as $\bflambda$ grows.
+Although the results are slightly worse for economy Vanka compared to full Vanka as a smoother, it requires less FLOPs, as mentioned in Section \ref{sec:Method}.
+However, qualitatively both show the same scaling.
+This scaling is exactly what our method aims to achieve.